-Since September 2011, the Committee has retained Pearl Meyer directly as its sole independent compensation advisor.
-The independent compensation advisor advises on all aspects of executive officer and director compensation.
-For more information, see "Corporate Governance-Compensation Advisor," on p.
-13.
+The Committee has retained Pearl Meyer directly as its independent compensation advisor.
+The independent compensation advisor advisor advises on all aspects of executive officer and director compensation.
+For more information, see "Corporate Governance-Compensation Advisor," beginning on p.
+14.

 The most significant aspects of management's role in the compensation-setting process are as follows: